gidmoth/freeswitch-connector/README.md

 ```

 Now it should run.
 Connect you browser to https://host.example.com.
 For Information on default user and pass refer to the [Container section](https://github.com/gidmoth/freeswitch-connector#configuration) of this readme.

+#### Installscript

+For convenience you could also just use the [installscript.sh](https://github.com/gidmoth/freeswitch-connector/blob/main/installscript.sh) from this repository.

+It does just the same as described above, but is somewhat more elegant since you can configure all your localisations as vars at the beginning, and the script will create freeswitchs `vars.xml` and the `connector.service` file from that.

+## Usage

+TODO